Skip to content

 • an excellent Ionising Radiation teaching laboratory and three X-ray CT scanners.

-Our facilities and expertise ensure that you get the practical experience that employers and researchers need.
-Recently, we’ve spent £250,000 on new equipment for our teaching laboratories including telescopes, CCD cameras, ultrasound scanners, magnetic resonance spectrometers, high speed cameras, thermal imaging equipment and a high resolution 3D printer.
+Our facilities and expertise ensure you get the practical experience employers and researchers need.
+Recently, we’ve spent £250,000 on new equipment for our teaching laboratories, including telescopes, CCD cameras, ultrasound scanners, magnetic resonance spectrometers, high-speed cameras, thermal imaging equipment and a high-resolution 3D printer.

-Joining our student-run Astronomy and Physics Society is a great way to meet fellow physics students and make new friends.
-They organise social events and trips – all themed around hot Physics topics.
-Recently students have been searching for the Northern Lights in Iceland; visited the large hadron collider in CERN; and calculated the complex forces involved in roller coaster rides at Alton Towers.
+Our student-run Astronomy and Physics Society organises social events and trips – all themed around hot Physics topics.
+Recently students have been searching for the Northern Lights in Iceland, visiting the large hadron collider in CERN, and calculating the complex forces involved in roller coaster rides at Alton Towers.

 Entry requirements